 While "populism" is hard to measure, empirical studies seem to confirm a relationship between economic developments and the rise of populist parties.
-Based on 184 elections in 29 European countries between 1986 and 2014, de Haan (2019) shows that higher economic growth reduces the share of populist parties, on both ends of the political spectrum.
+Based on 184 elections in 29 European countries between 1986 and 2014, De Haan (2019) shows that higher economic growth reduces the share of populist parties, on both ends of the political spectrum.
+This relationship is nonlinear, particularly for left-wing parties.
 Rising unemployment raises support particularly for left-wing populist parties.
-An increase in the number of asylums seekers reduces support for left and increases it for right-wing populists.
-An
+An increase in the number of asylums seekers reduces support for left and increases support for right-wing populists.
+An increase in the index of globalisation slightly raises support for populists.

-3. How can economic policies counter populism?
+1.3.
+How can economic policies counter populism?